gramineproject/graphene/Documentation/building.rst

 Additional build options
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- To create a debug build, run :command:`make DEBUG=1`.
+- To create a debug build, run :command:`make DEBUG=1` and :command:`meson
+  --buildtype=debug`.
 This adds debug symbols in all Graphene components, builds them without optimizations, and enables detailed debug logs in Graphene.

-- To create a debug build that does not disable optimizations, run :command:`make DEBUGOPT=1`.
+- To create a debug build that does not disable optimizations, run :command:`make DEBUGOPT=1` and :command:`meson --buildtype=debugoptimized`.

   *Note:* this is generally *not* recommended, because optimized builds lose some debugging information, and may cause GDB to display confusing tracebacks